What's the news?

-Assuming that Mitsubishi Ireland shadows the UK spec for launch, there will be two models, both of which will feature leather upholstery, keyless entry, LED daytime lights, and a touchscreen infotainment system which includes Apple CarPlay and Android Auto.
+Assuming that Mitsubishi Ireland shadows the UK spec for launch, there will be two models, both of which will feature leather upholstery, keyless entry, LED daytime lights and a touchscreen infotainment system that includes Apple CarPlay and Android Auto.

 The top spec model will have heated seats, emergency autonomous braking, blind spot warning, and a 360-degree parking camera system.

 Style-wise, while you can spot the L200 underneath, the nose definitely takes some inspiration from the rather handsome new Eclipse Cross, and it'll be practical too.
 Quite apart from the lofty ground clearance, if you fold down the back seats, then you've got a whopping 1,488-litre boot to play with.